 Visualizing GDP: An Inside Look at the Q1 Third Estimate

-Note: The charts in this commentary have been updated to include the Q1 2016 Third Estimate.
+Note: The charts in this commentary have been updated to include the Q1 2017 Third Estimate released this morning.

 The chart below is a way to visualize real GDP change since 2007.
 It uses a stacked column chart to segment the four major components of GDP with a dashed line overlay to show the sum of the four, which is real GDP itself.
 Here is the latest overview from the Bureau of Labor Statistics:

-The increase in real GDP in the first quarter reflected positive contributions from personal consumption expenditures (PCE), residential fixed investment, state and local government spending, and exports that were partly offset by negative contributions from nonresidential fixed investment, private inventory investment, and federal government spending.
-Imports, which are a subtraction in the calculation of GDP, decreased.
+The increase in real GDP in the first quarter primarily reflected positive contributions from nonresidential fixed investment, exports, PCE, and residential fixed investment that were partly offset by negative contributions from private inventory investment, federal government spending, and state and local government spending.
+Imports, which are a subtraction in the calculation of GDP, increased.

 Let's take a closer look at the contributions of GDP of the four major subcomponents.
 The data source for this chart is the Excel file accompanying the BEA's latest GDP news release (see the links in the right column).
 Specifically, it uses Table 2: Contributions to Percent Change in Real Gross Domestic Product.

 Over the time frame of this chart, the Personal Consumption Expenditures (PCE) component has shown the most consistent correlation with real GDP itself.
 When PCE has been positive, GDP has usually been positive, and vice versa.
-In the latest GDP data, the contribution of PCE came at 1.02 of the 1.07 real GDP.
-The contribution from PCE has been declining since Q2 of last year.
+In the latest GDP data, the contribution of PCE came at 0.75 of the 1.4 real GDP, a significant drop over the previous quarter and a major drag on Q1 GDP.

 Here is a look at the contribution changes between over the past four quarters.
 The difference between the two rightmost columns was addressed in the BEA's GDP summary quoted above.